ModECI/MDF/docs/MDF_function_specifications.md

 from the input tensor).
 If 'allowzero' is set, and the new shape includes 0, the dimension will be set explicitly to zero (i.e. not taken from input tensor).
 Shape (second input) could be an empty shape, which means converting to a scalar.
-The input tensor's shape and the output tensor's shape are required to have the same number of elements.
+The input tensor's shape and the output tensor's shape are required to have the same number of elements.</i></p>

-If the attribute 'allowzero' is set, it is invalid for the specified shape to contain both a zero value and -1, as the value of the dimension corresponding to -1 cannot be determined uniquely.
-</i></p>
 <p><b>onnx::Reshape(data, shape)</b> = onnx_ops.reshape(data, shape, allowzero)</p>
 <p>Python version: onnx_ops.reshape(data, shape, allowzero)</p>